Life-support system

-use the term environmental control and life-support system or the acronym ECLSS when describing these systems.
+use the phrase "environmental control and life-support system" or the acronym ECLSS when describing these systems.
 The life-support system may supply air, water and food.
 It must also maintain the correct body temperature, an acceptable pressure on the body and deal with the body's waste products.
 Shielding against harmful external influences such as radiation and micro-meteorites may also be necessary.
 Components of the life-support system are life-critical, and are designed and constructed using safety engineering techniques.

 In underwater diving, the breathing apparatus is considered to be life support equipment, and a saturation diving system is considered a life-support system – the personnel who are responsible for operating it are called life support technicians.
 The concept can also be extended to submarines, crewed submersibles and atmospheric diving suits, where the breathing gas requires treatment to remain respirable, and the occupants are isolated from the outside ambient pressure and temperature.

 Medical life-support systems include heart-lung machines, medical ventilators and dialysis equipment.